TalalWasim/talalwasim.github.io/_includes/publications.md

         <pre>
 @inproceedings{velayudhan2024sting,
-  title={STING-BEE: Towards Vision-Language Model for Real-World X-ray Baggage Security Inspection}, author={Divya Velayudhan and Abdelfatah Ahmed and Mohamad Alansari and Neha Gour and Abderaouf Behouch and Taimur Hassan and Syed Talal Wasim and Nabil Maalej and Muzammal Naseer and Juergen Gall and Mohammed Bennamoun and Ernesto Damiani and Naoufel Werghi}, booktitle={Under Review}
+  title={STING-BEE: Towards Vision-Language Model for Real-World X-ray Baggage Security Inspection}, author={D. Velayudhan and A. Ahmed and M. Alansari and N. Gour and A. Behouch and T. Hassan and Syed Talal Wasim and N. Maalej and M. Naseer and J. Gall and M. Bennamoun and E. Damiani and N. Werghi}, booktitle={Under Review}
   year={2024}}
         </pre>